-Below, we share some interesting stats, tips and information of ways you can make your student rental property as ‘fire safe’ as possible.
+Below, we share some interesting stats, tips, and information on ways you can make your student rental property as ‘fire-safe’ as possible.

 Where you may think about fire safety as a bit of a box-ticking exercise, it is essential that as the Landlord of student accommodation, you know the facts.
 Below are a few facts that illustrate just how important investing in fire safety is: